ASL Lessons | Bookstore | Library | ASL University Main ►

 Why don't you recommend that version?

-Because that version of the sign for work somewhat resembles a some of the characteristics of a sign for a three letter word that starts with "S" and ends with "X."
+Because that version of the sign for work somewhat loosely resembles some of the characteristics of a sign that involves a three letter word that starts with "S" and ends with "X."

 To be clear, the above version of "work" is "not" a dirty or intimate sign regardless of what various juvenile individuals will try to tell you